Calistoga solidifies policy to limit tasting rooms

-At a meeting on Tuesday, the city council unanimously agreed to allow a total of 12 wine tasting storefronts on Lincoln Avenue, and 18 in the downtown commercial district, including two storefronts along Washington Street.
+At a meeting this past Tuesday, the city council unanimously agreed to allow a total of 12 wine tasting storefronts on Lincoln Avenue, and 18 in the downtown commercial district, including two storefronts along Washington Street.

 A secondary use requirement was also adopted, requiring 25% of the tasting room, preferably in the front of the store, for another use, such as non-wine related retail, and to be local-serving.